 Basin B is the largest basin on the property, 17.94-acres in size.
-This basin flows to an existing drainage at the northeast corner of the site and is anticipated to have two of the three proposed single-family homes constructed within.
+This basin flows to an existing drainage at the northeast corner of the site and is anticipated to have a proposed single-family homes constructed within.